Pragna235/REST-API-Demo-Day-2/README.md

 * Install the `REST Client` extension in VSCode --> (alternative to POSTMAN)
 * Right now, we don't use a `REACT APP` so create a `.http` extension file, say `client.http`
+* Write all the paths in this file for the `CRUD Operations`